The Ultimate Guide to Internet Censorship

 1. An Introduction to Content Monitoring and Internet Censorship

 While this does not strictly constitute online censorship, the fact that activity is being monitored is often the first step and an integral part of the censorship process.
-In this way, powerful players can monitor current trends and patterns in terms of public beliefs and opinions.
-It can help them to select what to censor and to what degree.
+In this way, powerful players can monitor and shape public opinion even in the least censored countries.

 2. Why is Content Censored?

 The primary reason for online censorship is to prevent the emergence of views that run against the ideals of the party in power.
-Movements and groups are created online which can grow to be very powerful, and social media and the internet, in general, is an immense tool.
+Online movements and groups can grow to be very influential and social media and the internet, in general, is a powerful tool.

 Without it, we would not be aware of some of the various scandals and atrocities being carried out across the world.
 These atrocities take place not only in third world countries with dictators but in the upper echelons of Western societies including politicians, banks, corporate executives, and elite families.

 The question remains as to how censored the internet actually is.
-It should be noted at the outset that the internet is not a giant uniform place with a globally standardized series of norms and values.
-In some regions, censorship can be very severe (such as Turkey) and in others, such as the West, censorship is largely regarded as light.
-However, this is mainly because the depth of activity monitoring and tracking in the West is far more advanced and sophisticated than it is in the East and poorer regions.
+It should be noted at the outset that the internet is not a uniform place with a globally standardized series of norms and values.

 Censorship on the Internet